 Solar-C - Die kommende Raumfahrtmission zur Sonne

-LEMUR: A two-element optics design (as for the EIS/Hinode and SPICE/Solar orbiter spectrometers), the absence of an entrance filter, optimized broad-band multilayer coatings for the optics and intensified cameras for the long wavelength bands yield the unprecedented throughput that is needed for high spatial and temporal spectroscopy.
+EUVST/LEMUR is a two-element optics design (as for the EIS/Hinode and SPICE/Solar orbiter spectrometers) where the absence of an entrance filter, optimized broad-band multilayer coatings for the optics and intensified cameras for the long wavelength bands yield the unprecedented throughput that is needed for high spatial and temporal spectroscopy.
 The instrument records spectra simultaneously over four wavelength ranges from the EUV to the FUV.

 |LW-2||925-1085 Å (2nd order: 463-542 Å)|